apache/arrow-nanoarrow/docs/source/roadmap.md

 ## C library

-- **Type coverage**: The C library currently provides support for all types that are available via the Arrow C Data interface.
-Now that the run-end encoded (REE) types and string view/list view types are available via the Arrow C Data interface, support should be added in nanoarrow as well.
+- **Type coverage**: The C library currently provides support for all types that are available via the Arrow C Data interface except run-end encoded (REE) types and string view/list view types.
+Support for these should be added in nanoarrow as well.
 - **Array append**: The `ArrowArrayAppend*()` family of functions provide a means by which to incrementally build arrays; however, there is no built-in way to append an `ArrowArrayView`, potentially more efficiently appending multiple